SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 \subsection{Intervening on Cross-Class Features}

-To demonstrate our framework's ability to edit fine grained concepts shared across classes, we identify a "Tower Feature", which is frequently activated by images of both churches (Class 4) as well as petrol pumps (Class 7) containing tower-like structures.
+To demonstrate the ability to edit fine grained concepts shared across classes, we identify a "Tower Feature", which is frequently activated by images of both churches (Class 4) as well as petrol pumps (Class 7) containing tower-like structures.
 A selection of the top-activating images from the test set, shown in Figure~\ref{fig:org_vs_edit_finegrained}a, confirm this cross-class association.
 We then perform symmetrical interventions on this feature (Figure~\ref{fig:org_vs_edit_finegrained}b).
 Suppressing the feature reduces accuracy for "Petrol Pump" while leaving the "Church" class largely unaffected.
 Conversely, enhancing the feature increases the accuracy for "Petrol Pump".
-This differential impact suggests that the model's classification of certain older, column-shaped petrol pumps is highly reliant on the "Tower Feature".
+This differential impact suggests that the model's classification of certain older, column-shaped petrol pumps is reliant on the "Tower Feature".
 In contrast, the "Church" class appears more robust due to a richer set of redundant features (e.g., stained glass, steeples, etc.).

-Notably, these interventions also revealed a subtle feature entanglement.
-Suppressing the "Tower Feature" slightly increased accuracy for "Chain Saw" (Class 3), while enhancing it caused a corresponding decrease.
+Notably, these interventions also reveal a subtle feature entanglement, where suppressing/enhancing the "Tower Feature" slightly increase/decrease accuracy for "Chain Saw" (Class 3).
 This consistent, inverse effect suggests that the model has learned a spurious negative correlation, causing the "Tower Feature" to act as an inhibitor for the "Chain Saw" classification.
 This illustrates a nuanced relationship that would be difficult to uncover without such targeted interventions.